 Involves presentation of topics and discussion of current research in specific areas of biology.
 Spring quarter normally involves a research plan and progress report for first-year students.
 One credit each quarter.
-Maximum of six credits for either option.
+Maximum of six credits.

 BIOL 518 PRINCIPLES OF NEUROBIOLOGY